 - Once it gets clear, everything is fine, now its time to commit all the code on the master branch:

 $ git commit –a –m ‘saved changes [master]’

 - By executing the above command, we can save all our latest code to the master branch of the git repository.

 - Merging changes of branch code: It will show the latest updates.

 - Suppose we have some unnecessary branches present in our project, and we want to remove those branches from the git repository.

 - So this can happen with the help of the delete branch option as follows:

 git branch –d Civil

-- Branching in git is used to maintain code before committing it on the master branch.
+- Branching in git is used to maintain code before committing it to the master branch.

 - With its help, one can verify a list of branches, create new branches, remove unnecessary branches, and many more operations to do with this functionality.

-- Here we have seen different ways to create a branch as though checkout command, specifying the branch name, through a commit, by creating a tag, etc.
+- Here we have seen different ways to create a branch through checkout command, specifying the branch name, committing, creating a tag, etc.